seonWKim/blog_os/README.md

         - Rust's `const evaluator` evaluates such initialization expression
     - `lazy_static` to the rescue
         - instead of computing its value at compiler time, the `static` lazily initializes itself when accessed for the first time, so that the initialization happens at runtime

 - `write!` macro
     - used for formatted output, but it writes to a specified writer instead of standard output

 - conditional compilation
     - `#[cfg]`
     - allows you to compile code based on a flag passed to the compiler

 - I/O ports
     - How does CPU communicate with peripherals?
         - Memory Mapped I/O
             - e.g. VGA Text Buffer
         - Port Mapped I/O
             - Uses a separate I/O bus for communication
             - Each connected peripheral has one or more port numbers
             - There are special CPU instructions called `in` and `out`, which take a port number and a data byte

 - Serial ports
     - A communication interface through which data is transferred one bit at a time over a single communication line
     - Commonly used for communication between computers and peripheral devices

 - Integration test in Rust
     - putting integration test into tests directory is convention in rust
     - all integration tests are their own executables and completely separate from `main.rs`

 - `main.rs` and `lib.rs` in rust
     - `main.rs`
         - defines the entry point for a binary crate
         - used to create executable programs
         - contains `main` function
     - `lib.rs`
         - defines the entry point for a library crate
         - used to create reusable libraries that can be included in other projects

+- test `harness` option
+    - definition: a set of straps and fittings by which a horse or other draft animal is fastened to a cart, plow, etc
+    - specifies whether to use the default test harness for a test
+        - when set to `false`, the test will not use the default test harness provided by rust